sokvebolkol/Student-Management-System/README.md

 ### Username and password for login:
-sokvebol.kol@gmail.com and password: password virak.rim116@gmail.com and password: admin123
+sokvebol.kol@gmail.com and password: password virak.rim116@gmail.com and password: password

 ### Sign-Up new account, If you don't want use that username and password for login:
 Example:
 username: admin
 password: 123456

 ###############################################################